Josiane Balasko: 2012–present

 In 2018, Balasko record a song with the rapper Mac Tyer on his album C'est la street mon pote.

 In February 2019, Balasko received the Crystal Comedy Award during the 4th Festival International du Film de Comédie de Liège to reward her career.

 Personal life

 Bruno Moynot was her partner from 1974 until 1981.
 In a second union with sculptor Philippe Berry (brother of actor Richard Berry), she had a daughter, Marilou Berry (born 1 February 1983), also an actress, and an adopted son, Rudy Berry (born 1988).
 She divorced from Philippe Berry in 1999 and married American actor George Aguilar in 2003, whom she met on the set of The Frenchman's Son in 1999.

-In July 2018, Balasko's daughter Marilou Berry announced on her Instagram account that she was pregnant with her first child.
-Her son, Andy, was born in November 2018 and was Balasko's first grandchild.